Lisa Urkevich

-Dr. Lisa Urkevich is a global specialist on the music and heritage of Saudi Arabia, Kuwait, and the greater Arabian Peninsula and Gulf States.
+Dr. Lisa Urkevich is an executive leader, cultural strategist, and scholar specializing in the heritage, music, and traditions of Saudi Arabia, Kuwait, and the greater Arabian Peninsula and Gulf States.
 She has also undertaken significant scholarship on Northern European Renaissance music.
-She is an executive leader with experience in strategy and start-ups, education, heritage preservation and engagement, and has served as an advisor to Governments and Corporations and is the former founding director of two regional heritage centers.
-She holds the rank of full professor of musicology and ethnomusicology and was the inaugural head of the arts and humanities and chair of the music and drama department at the American University of Kuwait.
+She is a Georgetown University Fellow, and has advised governments, cultural authorities, and major development initiatives.
+She has led the establishment of research, educational, and public institutions, including serving as founding director of two regional heritage centers.

+Urkevich holds the rank of full professor of musicology and ethnomusicology and was the inaugural Head of the College of Arts and Humanities and Chair of the Music and Drama Department at the American University of Kuwait.
 Previously, she was a full-time professor at Boston University.
-Since 2017 she has been the general editor of Symposium: Journal of the College Music Society, the largest consortium of college, conservatory, university, and independent musicians and scholars.
-Urkevich is a Georgetown University Fellow, a former Harvard University Fellow, a two-time Senior Fulbright Scholar, the recipient of the 2015 University of Maryland Alumna of the Year Award, and the author of numerous publications including the "pioneering work," Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (Routledge, 2015).
+Since 2017 she has been the General Editor of Symposium: Journal of the College Music Society, the largest consortium of college, conservatory, university, and independent musicians and scholars.
+Urkevich is a former Harvard University Fellow, a two-time Senior Fulbright Scholar, recipient of the University of Maryland Alumna of the Year Award, and the author of numerous publications including the "pioneering work," Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (Routledge, 2015).

 Education

-Urkevich holds four American degrees: PhD in musicology/ethnomusicology from the University of Maryland (1997), Master's of Music in musicology from Florida State University (1990), Bachelor's of Science in music education from Towson University (1988), and under the direction of Mantle Hood (one of the founders of ethnomusicology), as well as Josef Pacholczyk and David Mingyue Liang, she earned a Bachelor's of Arts in ethnomusicology from the University of Maryland, Baltimore County (1986).
+Urkevich holds four degrees: PhD from the University of Maryland, Master of Music from Florida State University, Bachelor of Science from Towson University, and a Bachelor of Arts from the University of Maryland, Baltimore County--under the direction of Mantle Hood, a founder of the field of ethnomusicology.